Hebridean Odyssey Cruise

 Day 6

 Visit to Staffa with its many caves, most notably Fingal’s Cave with its basalt and tuff layers of lava.
 Enjoy a tender trip right into the cave for an unforgettable experience.
 Now it’s north past the other worldly Treshnish Isles to the peaceful island of Muck.
-On this trip we hope to see sea eagles and perhaps large pods of common dolphin and some winke Whales.
+On this trip we hope to see sea eagles and perhaps large pods of common dolphin and some minke Whales.
 Walk to the north bay on Muck to look for otters and porpoises.

 Day 7